usnistgov/ndn-dpdk/docs/tuning.md

     "FWD":    { "0": 3, "1": 0 }, // 3 forwarding threads on NUMA socket 0
     "CRYPTO": { "0": 0, "1": 1 }, // 1 crypto helper thread on NUMA socket 1
   }
-  // This snippet is for demonstration purposes.
+  // This snippet is for demonstration purpose.
 Typically, you should reduce the number of lcores
   // in each role before using .eal.lcoresPerNuma option.
 }
 ```